Iterated Integrals and Multiple Polylogarithm at Algebraic Arguments: Application to Apéry-type infinite series

 with $\omega_0 = \omega(0)+\omega(1),\omega_1=\omega(\alpha)+\omega(1-\alpha)$. \end{proof}

 \begin{example} One of the most famous special cases of above should be the Ap{\'e}ry series

 We give yet another proof here.
-It corresponds to the case $c=-1, \alpha = (1-\sqrt{5})/2$, so by \ref{level5Ex}, this is a level 5 CMZV.
-Since we can expressed CMZVs of level $5$ and weight $3$ in term of a (putative) $\mathbb{Q}$-basis, and this basis contains $\zeta(3)$.
-We expect to get the value of $-\frac{1}{5} (2 \zeta (3))$ after: 1. express the iterated integral of $\omega(0)(\omega(1)+\omega(0))(\omega(\alpha)+\omega(1-\alpha))$ into level 5 CMZVs, 2. subsitute various CMZVs occured as $\mathbb{Q}$-combination of basis element, the result should be simply $-\frac{2\zeta(3)}{5}$.
-Both steps are effective do-able as illustrated in \ref{expcomp}.
-So the above series is considered established.
-However, even in this simple case, the process is already barely executable by hand. \end{example}
+It corresponds to the case $c=-1, \alpha = (1-\sqrt{5})/2$, so by Example \ref{level5Ex}, this is a level 5 CMZV, since we found all (putative) $\mathbb{Q}$-relations in this space, the series evaluation is established. \end{example}

 \begin{example} An equally famous example is